Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Haveli Mirza Ghalib – Ghalib is still one of Delhi’s most loved poets

 Ghalib wrote painful, beautiful poems about the destruction of Shahjahanabad (what is now Old Delhi) during the Rebellion of 1857.
-The lovely old city was looted and destroyed by British forces at that time, and Ghalib was witness to it all.
+The old city was destroyed by British forces, and Ghalib witnessed it.

 10. Fatehpuri Masjid